 All of us are dreaming of luxury, and part of that luxury is to experience getting aboard a luxury ship.
 Check out some of the beloved cruise ships here in this article.

 The MS Majesty of the Seas is a cruise ship launched in 1992.
-Built in the shipyards in Saint-Nazarie, France, the ship features lots of luxurious amenities that include an on-board casino, two swimming pools, 11 elevators, on-board bars, a basketball court and a rock climbing wall.
-Its owner, Royal Caribbean Cruises Ltd. announced that Majesty of the Seas would be undergoing major overhaul in 2016 to make her up-to-date.
+Built in the shipyards in Saint-Nazarie, France, the ship features lots of luxurious amenities that include an onboard casino, two swimming pools, 11 elevators, onboard bars, a basketball court and a rock climbing wall.
+Its owner, Royal Caribbean Cruises Ltd. announced that Majesty of the Seas would be undergoing a major overhaul in 2016 to make her up-to-date.

-The MS Oasis of the Seas was launched in 2009, and is owned by Royal Caribbean International (the one who also runs Majesty of the Seas).
-She became the largest cruise ship during her time, but she herself was topped by her sister ship Allure of the Seas by 50 millimeters longer.
-Shop and dine at the ship’s line of boutiques, bars and restaurants, relax by the pool, flex your muscles at the fitness center, and relax at the spa.
+The MS Oasis of the Seas was launched in 2009 and is owned by Royal Caribbean International (the one who also runs Majesty of the Seas).
+She became the largest cruise ship during her time, but she herself was topped by her sister ship Allure of the Seas by 50 millimetres longer.
+Shop and dine at the ship’s line of boutiques, bars and restaurants, relax by the pool, flex your muscles at the fitness centre, and relax at the spa.
 There’s also an ice-skating rink, a casino and a nightclub.

 The Prinzessin Victoria Luise was a German passenger ship, having the distinction of being the world’s first cruise ship.
 She was launched in 1900.
 It had 120 cabins that carried 192 first class passengers and 161 crew members.
-However, after six years of being service, she was accidentally grounded off Jamaica.
+However, after six years of being served, she was accidentally grounded off Jamaica.

 The RMS Strathaird was an ocean liner launched in 1931; she made her maiden voyage a year later.
 The Strathaird and her sister vessels were called “The Beautiful White Sisters” or “The White Sisters” as they were all painted with white hulls and buff funnels.
 She carried both mail and passenger service.
 After about three decades, the Strathaird became too rusty to be reliable and she was scrapped in Hong Kong in 1961.

-The RMS Oceanic, considered the biggest ship of her time, made her maiden voyage in September 1899.
+The RMS Oceanic considered the biggest ship of her time, made her maiden voyage in September 1899.
 At the outbreak of the First World War, she served as Royal Navy armed merchant cruiser.
-She ran aground off Foula, Shetland Islands on September 8, 1914; about a decade later she was salvaged.
+She ran aground off Foula, the Shetland Islands on September 8, 1914; about a decade later she was salvaged.
 The cruise could accommodate 166 first class, 1,000 third-class passengers and 143 crew members.
 The Oceanic‘s remaining hull, still very much intact, was also salvaged in 1979 — 65 years after the disaster.

 The AIDADiva is a German cruise ship who was launched and started her service in 2007.
 She can carry up to 2,500 passengers and features excellent amenities such as restaurants and food bars, Internet stations, bars, casino, entertainment center, kids center, cafes, sundeck, walking/jogging track, beauty salon, gym and fitness centers, swimming pool with pool bar, and a theater.

 Another cruise ship from Royal Caribbean International, the MS Freedom of the Seas belongs to the Freedom class of cruise ships.
 It went on service in 2006 and is still in operation.
 It has fifteen passenger decks and can accommodate up to 3,634 passengers and 1,300 crew members.
-It has three swimming pools, a simulated water surf, a theater, sports and dining facilities.
+It has three swimming pools, simulated water surf, a theatre, sports and dining facilities.
 The Freedom of the Seas also takes the title of the 13th largest passenger ship in the world with a gross tonnage of 155,889 GT